vibeus/vibe-website/content/documents/refund-policy.md

   title: *title
 ---

+# Cancel the order

+We accept order cancellation before the product is shipped.
+If you cancel the order, you will get a full refund.
+If the product has already been shipped, you will not be able to cancel the order.

 # Returns

 If you purchased a Vibe board or Vibe mobile stand directly from Vibe, you can request a return within the first 30 days after you have received delivery of your product.
 (For Amazon purchases, please contact us through Amazon).
+However, you need to pay the return delivery fee.

 **If 30 days have gone by since you received your purchase, unfortunately we cannot offer you a refund or exchange**.